learn-co-curriculum/dsc-pca-in-scikitlearn/README.md

 ## Introduction

 Now that you've seen the curse of dimensionality, it's time to take a look at a dimensionality reduction technique!
 This will help you overcome the challenges of the curse of dimensionality (amongst other things).
-Essentially, PCA, or Prinicple Component Analysis, attempts to capture as much information of the dataset as possible while reducing the overall number of features.
+Essentially, PCA, or Principal Component Analysis, attempts to capture as much information of the dataset as possible while reducing the overall number of features.

 ## Objectives